 The number of card offers has declined every month this year, indicating that issuers are pulling back somewhat.
 In December 2016, by contrast, issuers mailed more than 300 million card offers.

 After evaluating the number of offers mailed for the fourth month in a row, Credit Suisse downgraded its forecast for 2017.
 The financial firm now predicts roughly 3.9 billion credit card offers will be mailed out by the end of 2017, down 10 percent from the previous year.

 “We believe 2016 was a particularly aggressive year with multiple new product introductions,” wrote Credit Suisse analysts Moshe Orenbuch and Serena Hong in a May 23 research note.
 “A number of cards with very competitive rewards were introduced in 2016, notably Citi’s Costco card, Chase’s Freedom Unlimited and Sapphire Reserve (which we note did not have direct mailing).”

 Instead of mailing card offers directly to consumers’ homes, issuers may shift some of their marketing focus online, they added.

-More rewards, fewer interest-free
+More rewards, fewer interest-free offers

 On the plus side, more card offers now advertise some kind of rewards program, Credit Suisse found.
 For example, 72 percent of card offers contained some kind of rewards program in April, up significantly from last year.